 § 156-84.
 Review criteria.
+In reviewing any site plan, the Planning Board shall consider the following:

-- A. The site plan's conformity to this Zoning chapter, the subdivision chapter, any adopted Comprehensive Plan and any other applicable codes, laws and ordinances of the Town of Carmel. - B. The site plan's proposed traffic flow, circulation and parking, to ensure the safety of the public and the users of the facility.
-Access to the site from adjacent roads shall be designed so as to interfere as little as possible with traffic flow on these roads and to permit vehicles' safe ingress and egress to and from the site and adequate sight distances shall be provided. - C. Design review criteria. - (1) Building plans shall be reviewed in several aspects:
+- (1)A. The site plan's conformity to this Zoning chapter, the subdivision Ordinance, a Town.
+Masterchapter, any adopted Comprehensive Plan and any other applicable codes, laws and ordinances of the Town of Carmel. - (2)B. The site plan's proposed traffic flow, circulation and parking, to ensure the safety of the public and the users of the facility.
+Access to the site from adjacent roads shall be designed so as to interfere as little as possible with traffic flow on these roads and to permit vehicles' safe ingress and egress to and from the site. and adequate sight distances shall be provided.

-- (a) Proportion.
+- (3)C. Design review criteria. - (a1) Building plans shall be reviewed in several aspects: - [1](a) Proportion.
 The relationship between the width and height of the front elevation of a building should be similar to the adjacent buildings.
-Proportion can also apply to the relationship between windows and doors and their relationship to the building itself. - (b) Rhythm.
+Proportion can also apply to the relationship between windows and doors and their relationship to the building itself. - [2](b) Rhythm.
 The rhythm of the building and its components is the spacing or repetition of architectural elements or details.
 The regularity, frequency and placement of doors, windows, porches and ramps and the placement within a facade is a type of rhythm.
-Rhythm between adjoining buildings can exist when building types are repeated along street. - (c) Scale.
+Rhythm between adjoining buildings can exist when building types are repeated along street. - [3](c) Scale.
 Scale is the relationship between architecture and people or between the architectural mass and the space which surrounds it.
 The scale of the Town of Carmel is intimate in nature.
 Any building built on a monumental scale will seem out of place and foreign.
-Certain already-built buildings are deemed inappropriate in some areas of the Town. - (d) Height.
-New buildings will be in harmony with appropriate buildings and subject to the requirements of this Zoning chapter. - (e) Facade treatment.
+Certain already-built buildings are deemed inappropriate in some areas of the Town. - [4](d) Height.
+New buildings will be in harmony with appropriate buildings and subject to the requirements of the Town of Carmelthis Zoning Ordinancechapter. - [5](e) Facade treatment.
 The exterior features of all buildings should be visually and physically compatible with those facades surrounding them.
 Components to consider are color, texture and type of building materials.
-Specific details such as roof shape, cornices and moldings should be repeated to unify buildings and not used to create visual distractions. - (f) Monotony of design in single or multiple building projects shall be avoided.
+Specific details such as roof shape, cornices and moldings should be repeated to unify buildings and not used to create visual distractions. - [6](f) Monotony of design in single or multiple building projects shall be avoided.
 Variation of detail, form and siting shall be used to provide visual interest.
-In multiple building projects, variable siting or individual buildings may be used to prevent a monotonous appearance. - (2) Development requirements. - (a) Materials will be selected to create harmony with the adjoining appropriate buildings and for suitability to the type and use of the buildings.
-A building shall use the same materials or those that are architecturally harmonious for all building walls and other exterior building components wholly or partly visible to the public. - (b) Colors shall be harmonious and shall use only compatible accents. - (c) Large mechanical equipment or other utility hardware on the roof, ground or buildings shall be screened from public view with materials harmonious to the building.
+In multiple building projects, variable siting or individual buildings may be used to prevent a monotonous appearance. - (b2) Development requirements. - [1](a) Materials will be selected to create harmony with the adjoining appropriate buildings and for suitability to the type and use of the buildings.
+A building shall use the same materials or those that are architecturally harmonious for all building walls and other exterior building components wholly or partly visible to the public.